mkhamis/mkhamis/_pages/join-our-lab.md

 We are always looking for new excellent group members.
 You will have the chance to work in the forefront of science in human-computer interaction and human-centred security with world leading researchers.
 You will be involved in understanding today's problems in HCI and security, and in inventing and evaluating forward-looking solutions for tomorrow.

 ### Current open positions
+{% comment %}
 There are currently no openings.
 Please check again soon because we will soon be recruiting research assistants/associates in topics related to security threats of thermal imaging and child safety in virtual reality.
+{% endcomment %}
+<b>Opening 1 (postdoc position)</b>: We are looking for a postdoc (start date August 2021, 18 months) with experience in applying machine learning in HCI and/or security problems.
+In particular, the successful candidate will work on analyzing thermal images using image processing and ML techniques.
+The official advert will be online soon.
+For now if you have questions get in touch with Mohamed Khamis.
 {% comment %}
 <b>Opening 1</b>: As part of an EPSRC project on Assessing, Mitigating and Raising Awareness of the Security and Privacy Risks of Thermal Imaging [EP/V008870/1](https://gow.epsrc.ukri.org/NGBOViewGrant.aspx?GrantRef=EP/V008870/1), we are looking for a PhD student to start as soon as possible.
 The studentship is funded is fully funded for 3.5 years on the UK rate, and covers tuition fees and a monthly stipend.
 International candidates will need to fund the difference in tuition fees using other means.
 {% endcomment %}

 ### PhD Opportunities